cacton77/cacton77/README.md

 ### ![Basketball Shooting Robot](https://github.com/cacton77/Basketball-Shooting-Robot)

 This final project for an upper-division mechanical design course tasked us with designing and building a microprocessor-based robot, implementing real-time programming and multitasking in our code and controlling the robot with a LabView VI.
 Our basketball shooting robot was able to autonomously detect and shoot a ball into a full-size hoop.
-I implemented a hoop detection and trajectory calculation system using a LiDAR sensor and PSoC 5LP.
+I implemented our hoop detection and trajectory calculation system using a LiDAR sensor and PSoC 5LP.

+I learned a lot from this project:

+* Designing finite-state machines and creating state transition diagrams
+* Real-time programming using interrupts
+* Multitasking to perform multiple functions "at the same time."
+* Receiving and transmitting data between UART devices and microprocessors
+* Using LiDAR to detect objects and record distances

 > ![State Transition Diagram](https://github.com/cacton77/Basketball-Shooting-Robot/blob/main/StateTransitionDiagram.pdf)